 Cloud as we currently know it has developed immensely over the last ten years.
 Turning the clocks back to a decade ago, cloud was considered far too risky and a largely expensive proposition for the vast majority of public sector organisations.
 To a certain extent, this is still true today, with 54% believing that cloud is more expensive than on-premises for traditional applications.
 This shows that although the industry has made significant progress, there is still a long way to go.
 Before cloud, there was a consensus that taxes were being ‘thrown down the drain’ on huge, failed public sector IT projects, with no perceived benefit to UK citizens.

 2013 saw the government introduce its ‘Cloud First’ policy, a green light for the public sector to explore the benefits of cloud.
-This was the moment of realisation that cloud is essential and marked the first-time public-sector IT could consider cloud as a safe and affordable option.
+This was the moment of realisation that cloud is essential and marked the first-time public-sector IT could consider lifting and shifting workloads to cloud as a safe and affordable option.

 Implementing the Cloud First policy for all technology decisions was mandatory for the government and strongly recommended to the wider public sector.
 There was a requirement to evaluate all potential cloud solutions, before considering any other option.

 Because of a lack of choice, large-scale public sector IT projects during much of the previous decade were always extremely expensive.
 These legacy solutions were not by any means ideal, but with cloud technology only just emerging, being scarcely available, thus overly expensive, on-prem was the only ‘viable’ public sector IT solution.